How To Interview/Select a REALTOR (Real Estate Agent) in Utah

 Intro – What You’ll Learn

-Congratulations, you are about to make one of biggest decisions of your life so you’ll want to learn how to select a REALTOR.
-One you are likely only going to make a few times during your lifetime.
-No, it’s not the decision to buy or sell a home (although that is big), what’s even bigger, is choosing the person who will assist you during the entire process.
+Congratulations, you are about to make one of biggest decisions of your life.
+This is a decision that you are unlikely to make more than a few times during your lifetime.
+No, I’m not talking about the decision to sell your house, although that decision is pretty big.

-This is a big deal right – finding the right person?
+An even bigger decision is choosing the right person who will find that buyer for you.
 How many hundreds of thousands of dollars are involved in this transaction?
-And what kind of expertise and advice are you going to need?
-Since you’re reading this, and you’re actually going to invest time to interview and be 100% sure you have the best person for the job, well, you’ve already realized the importance of this decision – so congratulations!
+And what kind of expertise and advice do you think you’ll need?
+Since you’re reading this, and you’re actually investing the time to interview, you already realize the importance of this decision – so congratulations!
 This article will give you a LOT to think about, so let’s get started.

 Here are a few things to consider, whether you are buying or selling or both.